Marcus Joseph

-Marcus Leric "Lobo" Jr. Joseph (born 29 April 1991) is a Trinidadian professional footballer who plays as a forward for Super League Kerala club Thrissur Magic and the Trinidad and Tobago national football team.
+Marcus Leric "Lobo" Jr. Joseph (born 29 April 1991) is a Trinidadian professional footballer who plays as a forward for Indian Football League club Dempo.

 Club career

 Gokulam Kerala

 In January 2019, Marcus signed for I-League side Gokulam Kerala FC.
 He scored his debut goal for the club in his debut match against Churchill Brothers in the 14th minute of the game which they ended up losing 3–1.
 As latest foreign signing of the season, he scored 7 goals in 9 matches during the 2018–19 I-League.
 Marcus played a crucial role in Gokulam's success in the Durand Cup 2019 as they emerged as the champions of the tournament by defeating Mohun Bagan 2–1.
 Marcus was named Man of the Match in the final as he scored both the goals for Gokulam.
 He was named as the Man of the Tournament and given the Golden Boot for his 11 goals in the campaign.